anuragGUPTA2235/OOPS_CPP/README.md

 ![image](https://github.com/user-attachments/assets/5ede2ef6-21e2-4d5a-8ceb-8891d8725973)
 Used when you want to make a new object by deep copying a existing object.
 You make a object by using default, parameterised constructor and then make a neww object by deep copying the existing one.
+# CONSTRUCTOR OVERLOADING IN C++
+Overloading in Constructors are the constructors with the same name and different parameters (or arguments).
+Hence, the constructor call depends upon data types and the number of arguments.